FabioChiodini/ProjectSpawnSwarmtc/README.md

 This script creates (leveraging Docker-Machine):

-- one VM in AWS with Consul in Docker (used also to prepare docker Discovery).
-There is an option to run this locally containerized (**remember to open port 8500 if you run this locally**)
+- one VM in AWS with Consul in a Docker container  (used also to prepare docker Discovery).
+There is an option to run this instance  locally containerized (**remember to open port 8500 if you run this locally**)

 - One VM on GCE (g1-small VM type) hosting the receiver application in a container

-- One local etcd instance containerized to store local variables (the etcd is not reachable from outside networks)
+- One local etcd instance containerized to store deployment variables <-> Service Discovery (the etcd is not reachable from outside networks if you do not open port 4001 in your relevant AWS security group)

-- One VM in AWS hosting the Docker swarm in a Docker container
+- One VM in AWS hosting the Docker swarm main instance in a Docker container

 - A number of VMs in AWS (specified in the variable export VM_InstancesK) as "slaves" that will host honeypots containers.
 These are t2.micro VM types